KPMG selects Hibernia Reit to develop new Dublin headquarters

 KPMG currently occupies two buildings in Dublin city centre, one at Stokes Place on Harcourt Street, and another in the IFSC, but is looking to accommodate its entire complement of 2,500 office-based workers under one roof following the expiration of its existing leases in 2026.

-While the firm first signalled its intention in 2012 to secure a new headquarters in the capital, in 2014 its managing partner, Shaun Murphy, said the company would continue to operate from Stokes Place until 2026.
+While the firm first signalled its intention in 2012 to secure a new headquarters in the capital, in 2014 its then managing partner Shaun Murphy said the company would continue to operate from Stokes Place until 2026.

 The decision followed what Mr Murphy described at the time as a comprehensive analysis of KPMG’s future needs and feedback from clients indicating their preference for the firm’s existing location.